rensandao/CarND-Term1-P2-Traffic_sign_classifier-Wei/writeup_mine.md

 | Speed limit(60km/h)			| Speed limit(50km/h)  |

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
-This compares favorably to the accuracy on the test set of ...
+This is lower than the accuracy of 92.7% on the test set.
+It sounds reasonable when it comes to a small set of samples.
+But it failed classifying the fifth image, which made me feel a little unhoped and less confident on my deep learning architecture.
+It may tell I need to improve accuracy with more data preprocess.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+Firstly, the model showed absolutely certain to these five images with all probability of 100%.

-For the first image, the model is relatively sure that this is a stop sign (probability of 0.6), and the image does contain a stop sign.
-The top five soft max probabilities were
+The top five softmax probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|